 - The voice.
 This means the manner in which things are stated... the vocabulary; the relative simplicity and technicality of the sentence wording and terms used.
 I use this approach:

 - It's about communication.
-For the most part, your report should be understood by anyone with an average education and understanding of houses.
+For the most part, your report should be understood by anyone with an average education.
 The idea is that your comments are designed to get the idea across, not show off your technical expertise.
 You use the term "windows" not "fenestration"!

-Although the library is always a work in progress, I've done major revisions about every three years, that last one in 2018.
+Although any library is always a work in progress, I've done major revisions about every three years, that last one in 2020.
 During the 2015 revisions I was living in Cuernavaca, México and had the entire library translated into Spanish.
 That year I edited, wrote or reviewed about 40,000 narratives.
 Roughly the equivalent of writing two books.

 Writing courses for InterNACHI has helped in developing the library, since it forced me to deal in detail with each system.
 I also designed and built InterNACHI's two Houses of Horrors for which I had to develop defect lists for the various home systems.